Milwaukee Road class EP-2: Service history

-Between 1954 and 1957 the Bipolars saw decreased use, and in mid-1957 were transferred off the Coast Division to the Mountain Division.
+The Bipolars saw decreased use between 1954 and 1957, and in mid-1957 were transferred off the Coast Division to the Mountain Division.
 Their problems persisted; moreover, passenger train speeds in the Rockies (over 80 mph in some locations) were generally in excess of the Coast's top speed of 60–65 mph, further exacerbating these problems.
 Between 1958 and 1960 all five were gradually retired, by which time they had received the Union Pacific-inspired yellow and gray passenger paint scheme.
 In 1962 all except for one E2 were towed to Seattle and scrapped.

 Locomotive E2 was donated to the National Museum of Transportation in St. Louis, Missouri in 1962 and moved there that year.
 It has remained on static display ever since, and has been fully restored to its appearance immediately after its 1953 rebuilding.